flatten-official/flatten-somalia/test/manual/Manual Integration Tests.md

 *form.io components must be reloaded for translations to show.
 You don't need to reload the page, just navigate to another survey page and back.

-## form.io
+## form.io functionality

-### 1. Functionality

-* **All new or modified form.io components**:
+#### 1. New or modified form.io components

 -[ ] Ensure validation works as expected when attempting to continue the survey without filling out the component.

+#### 2. Editable components
-* **Editable components**: Text fields, number fields, emails, phone numbers, and more.
+Text fields, number fields, emails, phone numbers, and more.

 * Verify that formatting masks work as expected, for emails and phone numbers for example.
     -[ ] A valid answer is accepted.
     -[ ] Invalid answers are rejected or blocked.
 * For numerical fields, ensure input ranges work properly (if necessary).
     -[ ] Answers 1 below the lower bound are rejected.
     -[ ] Answers 1 above the upper bound are rejected.
     -[ ] Answers on the lower bound are accepted.
     -[ ] Answers on the upper bound are accepted.

+#### 3. Selectable components
-* **Selectable components**: radio, checkbox, and select dropdowns.
+Radio, checkbox, and select dropdowns.
 -[ ] Ensure every option renders properly by counting available options.
 -[ ] Ensure every option is selectable by clicking through each one

 ## Data Validation